Can You Freeze Ginger?

 The easiest method is freezing whole, unpeeled ginger root.
 Simply place it in a freezer bag with excess air removed.
 When you need ginger, grate it directly from frozen using a microplane - no thawing or peeling needed.
 The frozen texture makes grating easier.

 You can also peel and slice, mince, or puree ginger before freezing.
-Frozen ginger paste or minced ginger in ice cube trays provides convenient pre-measured portions for cooking.
+Frozen ginger paste or minced ginger in ice cube trays provides convenient pre-measured portions for cooking, just like freezing onions for similar convenience.

 Things to Know